 The leaders of this workshop are authorized by the National Park Service, U.S. Department of the Interior, to conduct services in Rocky Mountain National Park.

 The five day workshop is a combination of classroom information and in-the-field experience.
 Participants can expect to spend 90% of their time in Rocky Mountain National Park photographing in small groups.
 Field trips are supplemented each day with instructional classroom time where Jared Gricoskie and Fred Lord share their knowledge and experience in developing photographic skills.
 Classroom topics reflect directly to our in-the-field subjects photographed during the workshop.
 Each day, participants will be encouraged to share their images during a session where Jared and Fred offer positive and helpful reviews/critiques.
 This has become a popular time that everyone enjoys and learns from other participant’s images and photographic perspectives.

 Each day is packed with outstanding exciting scenic and wildlife opportunities.
 With each field trip, you have the choice of joining Fred for scenics or Jared for wildlife opportunities.
-As shown on our schedule, the field trips are generally 2-3 hours and then we return to the nearby headquarters at the YMCA of the Rockies for a meal.
+As shown on our schedule, the field trips are generally 2-3 hours and then we return to headquarters for a meal.
 We plan at least one extended trip as we drive up Trail Ridge Road to the summit (12,183 ft.) photographing mountaintop scenics and the many alpine flowers.
 This offers a great opportunity to capture macro images as well as scenic vistas.
 This is also a prime area for bighorn sheep, elk and marmots.

 Most of our photographing locations are within a few hundred feet of the vehicles.
 Our leaders will put you on the spots to capture outstanding Rocky Mountain scenic and wildlife photographs.